void

 Ottův slovník naučný,1905

-Skuteč appears when Feldoberkurat Lacina reports in glowing terms about the excellent kidneys à la Madeira he had enjoyed at the officer's mess in Budějovice the day before.
-Such a great kidney dish, he insists, must have been prepared by a true intellectual, and it happened to a prepared by a teacher from Skuteč.
+Skuteč appears when Feldoberkurat Lacina reports glowingly about the excellent kidneys à la Madeira he had enjoyed at the officers' mess in Budějovice the day before.
+Such a great kidney dish, he insists, must have been prepared by a true intellectual, and it happened to be prepared by a teacher from Skuteč.

 Background

-Skuteč is a small town in the Pardubice region of Czechia, with around 5,000 inhabitants.
+Skuteč is a small town in the Pardubice region of Czechia, with about 5,000 inhabitants.

 Demography

-According to the 1910 census Skuteč had 4,345 inhabitants of which 4,330 (99 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Skuteč had 4,345 inhabitants, of whom 4,330 (99 per cent) reported using Czech as their everyday language.
 The judicial district was okres Skuteč, administratively it reported to hejtmanství Vysoké Mýto.

 Source:Seznam míst v království Českém(1913)